 1. Take precautions to avoid “Con Crud.”
-We wrote a whole article about this, but basically, if you haven’t started taking Emergen-C Immune+ yet, start taking it now, and every day of SDCC.
+We wrote a an entire article about this, but basically, if you haven’t started taking Emergen-C Immune+ yet, start taking it now, and every day of SDCC.
 Also use anti-bacterial hand sanitizer, wash your hands frequently, and try to get as much sleep as possible.

 3. Wear comfortable shoes.
 It’s a little too late to start getting in shape now for SDCC, but since you will be doing a ton of walking (the Exhibit Hall floor alone is pretty massive as you can see below), you should at least wear some comfortable, broken in walking shoes.
 Do NOT try to wear a brand new pair of shoes to SDCC.
 Your feet will regret it.
 Insoles are also a good idea.